 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision WHOLE CLASS SMALL GROUPS INDIVIDUAL The views and opinions of all pupils are valued.
+WHOLE CLASS Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all pupils are valued.
 Pupil voice is well represented in all aspects of school.
-Pupil voice is heard through: Pupil questionnaires Pupil conferencing School council Circle time Eco committee Fair-trade committee Pupils with SEND are included in all consultation groups.
-Additional provision is developed in light of pupil voice Individual support is responsive to the views of the young person.
-Pupil's views are an integral part of TAC meetings, SEN reviews and Early Support meetings.
+Pupil voice is heard through: Pupil questionnaires Pupil conferencing School council Circle time Eco committee Pupils with SEND are included in all consultation groups.
+Additional provision is developed in light of pupil voice TIS Individual support is responsive to the views of the young person.
+Pupils' views are an integral part of TAC meetings, SEND reviews and Early Support meetings.
 A known adult is available, if needed, to represent a child and make sure their voice is heard.
 All documentation is presented in a format that is accessible to the student.
+TIS